rebel7580/rebel7580.github.io/NetIO/NetIO_HA_MQTT_Dash_Comparisons.md

 ## Quick comparison of selected screen shots showing similar functionallity for NetIO, Home Assistant and MQTT Dash

-See the this document for screen shots: [NetIO HA Dash Comparison](https://github.com/rebel7580/img/blob/master/NetIO%20HA%20Dash%20Comparison.pdf)
+See this document for screen shots: [NetIO HA Dash Comparison](https://github.com/rebel7580/img/blob/master/NetIO%20HA%20Dash%20Comparison.pdf)

 Notes:
 * The NetIO screens were the model for creating the other screens.